LEEDer Group Inc.

 Knee Orthosis Brace

-There are many different types of knee orthoses available.
+- There are many different types of knee orthoses available.
 Therefore, to decide which knee orthosis is effective the orthotist has to understand the normal biomechanics, pathology and kinematics of the knee.
 Also, he must take into consideration range of motion, muscle strength, laxity of ligament, skin condition and sensation.
-Various knee orthoses are available: those that support an injured knee or ligament weakness; Post-operative (after surgery); Functional knee orthosis (stabalizes, corrects, prevents & supports the deformity of the knee joint); Contracture Mangement Type type Knee Orthosis: see LEEDer Group Medicare approved knees: L1832 and L1847 Air.
+Various knee orthoses are available: those that support an injured knee or ligament weakness; Post-operative (after surgery); Functional knee orthosis (stabalizes, corrects, prevents & supports the deformity of the knee joint); Contracture Mangement Type type Knee Orthosis: see LEEDer Group Insurance approved knees.

 Knee Ankle Foot Orthosis